LLM Gateways: The Straightforward Guide

 Putting It All Together

-• Add your providers and keys in the web UI.
+2. Add your providers and keys in the UI or config.

-• Version your config and keep your model catalog fresh.
+6. Version your config, keep your model catalog fresh, test before you flip defaults.

-If you’re building AI for real, a gateway isn’t optional.
-Bifrost gives you speed, safety, and leverage, without the headaches.
+If you’re building AI that matters, not just experiments, a gateway matters.
+Bifrost gives you speed, safety, and scale without the headache.